 The DOJ enforces criminal laws that protect IPR in the United States and internationally through the prosecution of intellectual property cases.
 The Civil Division's Office of Consumer Litigation specializes in intellectual property cases involving public health and safety.
-The Federal Bureau of Investigation (FBI) has an intellectual property enforcement program focusing on those intellectual property crimes that have the most bearing on national and economic security, such as trade secret theft, Internet piracy, and counterfeit good trafficking.80 In addition to enforcement activities, the DOJ also works with Congress to develop laws that increase protection of IPR and provides training and technical assistance programs on IPR enforcement through its Criminal Division.
-FY2008 Senate CJS Conference Report (S.Rept.
-110-124) substantially increased IPR funding, providing \$13.1 million for domestic and international intellectual property investigations and prosecution, as well as for the creation of a FBI operational unit dedicated wholly to working with the DOJ's Computer Crime and Intellectual Property Section on criminal intellectual property cases.
-Explanatory language accompanying the FY2009 Omnibus Appropriations Act (P.L.
-111-8) increased funding for IPR enforcement; it provided \$9.4 million for additional agents dedicated solely to investigating criminal IPR violations.
+The Federal Bureau of Investigation (FBI) has an intellectual property enforcement program focusing on those intellectual property crimes that have the most bearing on national and economic security, such as trade secret theft, Internet piracy, and counterfeit good trafficking.76 In addition to enforcement activities, the DOJ also works with Congress to develop laws that increase protection of IPR and provides training and technical assistance programs on IPR enforcement through its Criminal Division.
+The Consolidated Appropriations Act, 2010 (P.L.
+111-117) provided \$7.66 billion to the FBI for FY2010, up from the FY2009 level of \$7.07 billion (P.L.
+111-8).